Gloucester, Massachusetts: Second English Settlement

-At some point in the following years—though no record exists—the area was slowly resettled by English colonists.
+At some point in the following years (though no record exists), the area was slowly resettled by English colonists.
 The town was formally incorporated in 1642.
 It is at this time that the name "Gloucester" first appears on tax rolls, although in various spellings.
 The town took its name from the city of Gloucester in southwest England, perhaps from where many of its new occupants originated but more likely because Gloucester, England, was a Parliamentarian stronghold, successfully defended with the aid of the Earl of Essex against the King in the Siege of Gloucester of 1643.

 This new permanent settlement focused on the Town Green area, an inlet in the marshes at a bend in the Annisquam River.
 This area is now the site of Grant Circle, a large traffic rotary at which Massachusetts Route 128 mingles with a major city street (Washington Street/Rt 127).
 Here the first permanent settlers built a meeting house and therefore focused the nexus of their settlement on the "Island" for nearly 100 years.
 Unlike other early coastal towns in New England, development in Gloucester was not focused around the harbor as it is today, rather it was inland that people settled first.
 This is evidenced by the placement of the Town Green nearly two miles from the harbor-front.

 The Town Green is also where the settlers built the first school.
 By Massachusetts Bay Colony Law, any town with 100 families or more had to provide a public schoolhouse.
 This requirement was met in 1698, with Thomas Riggs standing as the town's first schoolmaster.

-In 1700, the selectmen of Gloucester recognized the claim of Samuel English, grandson of Agawam sachem Masconomet, to the land of the town, and paid him seven pounds for the quitclaim.
+In 1700, the selectmen of Gloucester recognized the claim of Samuel English, grandson of Agawam sachem Masconomet, to the land of the town, and paid him seven pounds (equal to £ today) for the quitclaim.

 The White-Ellery House was erected in 1710 upon the Town Green.
 It was built at the edge of a marsh for Gloucester's first settled minister, the Reverend John White (1677–1760).